DanNixon/FP_StreamTimelapse/INSTALL_CONFIG.md

 11. Configure hardware controls:
 	-	Solder a 2 pin .1" header onto the unpopulated P6 header on the Pi (between voltage regulator RG2 and HDMI port)
 	-	Connect a PTM switch between pin 1 of P6 (the pin closest to the edge of the board, with a square copper pad) and any ground (pin 2 of P6 is ground), this is the start/boot button (see USAGE).
-	-	Connect  PTM switch between pin 3 of the main GPIO header and ground, this is the stop button (see USAGE).
+	-	Connect a PTM switch between pin 3 of the main GPIO header and ground, this is the stop button (see USAGE).

 Configure timelapse
 -------------------

-12. Configure delay between timelapse captures, this is set in [start_timelapse.sh](https://github.com/DanNixon/FP_StreamTimelapse/blob/master/stream_tl/start_timelapse.sh), by default it is set to 5000ms.
+12. Configure delay between timelapse captures, this is set in [start_timelapse.sh](https://github.com/DanNixon/FP_StreamTimelapse/blob/master/stream_tl/start_timelapse.sh), by default it is set to 30000ms.
-13. Configure timelapse image filenames, this can be set in [start_timelapse.sh](https://github.com/DanNixon/FP_StreamTimelapse/blob/master/stream_tl/start_timelapse.sh), where ```%d``` is the frame number (this is very important, if the filename does not have a %d the same file will be overwritten every capture)
+13. Configure timelapse image filenames, this can be set in [start_timelapse.sh](https://github.com/DanNixon/FP_StreamTimelapse/blob/master/stream_tl/start_timelapse.sh), where ```%d``` is the frame number (important: if the filename does not have a %d the same file will be overwritten every capture)
 14. Configure GPS options:
 	-	GPS can be enabled/disabled by editing the ```USE_GPS``` line of start_timelapse.sh
 	-	To record GPS data only set min capture distance in start_timelapse.sh to 0